LabTranslationalArchitectomics/riboWaltz/README.md

 	|  4  |  ENSMUST00000000001.4  |  94  |  122  |  29  |  142  |  1206  |
 	|  6  |  ENSMUST00000000001.4  |  95  |  123  |  29  |  142  |  1206  |

-3. Reads are duplicates if they map on the same transcript and only share the 3' estremity.
+3. Reads are duplicates if they map on the same transcript and only share the 3' extremity.
 Among duplicated reads we keep the longest one.

 		filtered_list <- duplicates_filter(data = example_reads_list,
 						    extremity = "3end",